angelfu528/LinkedIn_WordCloud/README.md

 # LinkedIn_WordCloud
-Created the first word cloud to present my LinkedIn connections
+Created the first word cloud to present the type of industry that most my LinkedIn connections fall in.